Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection: Introduction

 The symbolic aggregate approximation (SAX) introduced in~\cite{bib:SAX} is the first symbolic representation to possess the lower-bounding property.
 Symbolic representations have the advantage of exploiting the wealth of search algorithms used in bioinformatics and text mining communities, in conjunction to enabling the exploitation of numerous data mining techniques that require discrete data.
 On top of that, SAX is characterized by conceptual simplicity and computational tractability.
 These properties have rendered SAX arguably the most widely used time series representation for monitoring, processing and mining data from numerous sources and in distinct application domains, including physiological data~\cite{bib:Ord11}, space telemetry~\cite{bib:Chiu03}, computational biology~\cite{bib:Andr05}, smart grids~\cite{bib:Wang16}, building systems~\cite{bib:Mil15}, and stock market~\cite{bib:Agha14}, just to name a few.

-In this paper, we propose two efficient alternative discretization schemes resulting in a couple of novel SAX representations.
-The proposed methods are non-parametric and data-driven, and are shown to effectively exploit the underlying distribution of the data towards increasing the accuracy of the representations.
-Both methods rely on kernel-based techniques to estimate the underlying data statistics.
+Several variants have been proposed to enhance the performance of conventional SAX.
+Specifically, the symbolic representations proposed in~\cite{bib:TSX, bib:1d-SAX} incorporate trend information but they lack the lower-bounding property.
+This limitation is overcome in~\cite{bib:TFSAX, bib:SAX-TD}, where the corresponding symbolic representations exploit trend information whilst retaining the lower-bounding property.
+Nevertheless, trend information increases the dimensionality of the representations, thus it is not clear whether the quality of the distance measures is indeed higher or not when the target dimensionality is fixed.
+Furthermore, the overall compressibility deteriorates, as the extra dimensions are mostly continuous, not discretized.
+The same holds for the representations introduced by~\cite{bib:SAX_SD} and~\cite{bib:SAX_Stat}, which incorporate statistical features in the representation.
+The distribution of the time series is considered in~\cite{bib:asax} and~\cite{bib:psax} for optimizing the discretization step without increasing the output dimensionality.
+Lastly, the paper~\cite{bib:SAX_lookup} exploits the minimum distance between adjacent symbols to improve the distance measure of SAX representations.

-The first method, hereafter referred to as probabilistic SAX (pSAX), is based on a kernel density estimator (KDE)~\cite{bib:KDE} to estimate the density function of the data source, coupled with a Lloyd-Max quantizer~\cite{bib:Lloyd,bib:Max} for computing optimal discretization intervals.
-This representation is tailored to general data compaction and indexing scenarios.
-The second method, hereafter referred to as clustering SAX (cSAX), relies on the mean-shift clustering method~\cite{bib:Mean-Shift95,bib:Mean-Shift02} to produce descriptive symbolic sequences, which are more appropriate for high-level data analysis tasks.
-The performance of the latter method is evaluated on the task of anomaly detection.
-Both methods preserve the lower-bounding property, whilst pSAX exhibits tighter lower bounds than the conventional SAX.
-Furthermore, both methods are experimentally compared against the conventional SAX and an alternative data-driven method, the so-called aSAX~\cite{bib:asax}, which employs the \mbox{$k$-means} algorithm for the discretization step.
+This paper focuses on improving the discretization step of SAX.
+First, it extends the work in~\cite{bib:psax} that introduced a probabilistic SAX (pSAX) variant -- tailored to general data compaction and indexing scenarios -- based on a kernel density estimator (KDE)~\cite{bib:KDE} to estimate the density function of the data source, coupled with a Lloyd-Max quantizer~\cite{bib:Lloyd} for computing optimal discretization intervals.
+In particular, we now concern i) a thorough information-theoretic analysis of SAX, in terms of information loss, to quantify the information retained by pSAX compared to SAX, and ii) a more extensive experimental evaluation of pSAX.
+Second, this paper proposes a novel symbolic representation, hereafter referred to as clustering SAX (cSAX), that relies on the mean-shift clustering method~\cite{bib:Mean-Shift02} to produce descriptive symbolic sequences that are more appropriate for high-level data analysis tasks.
+Notably, our pSAX and cSAX representations can be combined with the techniques in the other SAX-based representations, as far as they do not alter the discretization step (ref. \cite{bib:TSX} --~\cite{bib:UncertaintySAX}).